DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 02 - Type of Attack Indicators.md

 * The important distinction is whether the code has to attach itself to something else (**virus**) or if it can "survive" on its own (**worm**).

-## Potentially Unwanted Programs (PUPs)
+🟢 **Potentially Unwanted Programs (PUPs)**
-* These are programs that may have adverse effects on a computer's security or privacy.
+These are a form of malware that may have adverse effects on a computer's security or privacy.
-* Frequently PUPs involve adware or spyware components and are uses for revenue generarion purposes.
+Frequently PUPs involve adware or spyware components and are uses for revenue generarion purposes.
+Some of the undesired characteristics cause by PUPs are: Slowing down the computer, displaying a ton of annoying ads, adding toolbars and steal space on the browser, collecting private information.

+🟢 **Fileless Viruses**
+A piece of malware that operates only in memory, never touching the filesystem, this makes it much harder to detect.
+Also known as memory-based malware attack.
+Fileless viruses continue to run until the device is powered down.

+🟢 **Command and Control**
+This revers to a server program used by hackers to control malware that has been launched agains targets.
+The attacker manages multiple malware elements on multiple systems under various IDs from the command and control server (botnet).

+🟢 **Bots**
+A piece of software that performs some task under the control of another program.
+A series of bots is controlled across the network in a group, and the entire assembly is called a botnet.

-🟢 **Viruses**
+🟢 **Crypto-malware**
-A type of malware that, when executed, replicates itself by modifying other computer programs and inserting its own code into those programs.
-The nature of a virus implies that it reproduces by itself without user interaction but it is dependant on other software to attach and spread.
+A piece of software that performs some task under the control of another program.
+A series of bots is controlled across the network in a group, and the entire assembly is called a botnet.